Numbers with Purpose: A Dive into Aid to Kenya

 Why This Project:

-The idea for this project came from a simple goal: I wanted to practice and improve my SQL skills.
-I’ve always been interested in financial data, and with everything happening in Kenya, I started wondering how the aid money was actually being used.
-The International Development Association (IDA) Branch of the World Bank Group focuses on assisting low-income countries with grants and low-interest loans to improve lives and promote sustainable development, with a current focus on the 78 poorest countries.
-It wasn’t just about crunching numbers—it was about seeing how financial decisions affect a country going through a tough time.
+The idea for this project started with a simple goal: I wanted to sharpen my SQL skills.
+As someone interested in financial data, I became curious about how international aid is actually used.
+With everything happening in Kenya, I began exploring how funds from the International Development Association (IDA), part of the World Bank Group, were being allocated.
+The IDA supports 78 of the world’s poorest countries through grants and low-interest loans, aiming to improve lives and support sustainable development.
+This project was not just about running queries—it was about understanding how financial decisions affect a country facing real challenges.
+I aimed to address a significant business question:

 What You Will Gain: